theSafdarAwan/find-extender.nvim/README.md

 - supports prefix: you can use this to not let this plugin hijack the default finding commands.
 - extends the find characters limit to `2` characters form `1`.
-- adds support for yank/delete/change(y/d/c) commands has same behaviour like finding commands.
+- adds support for yank/delete/change(y/d/c) commands(same behaviour like finding
+  commands).
 - Repeat the last pattern using `;` and `,` commands.
 - Accepts count before commands.
 - Adds movements to navigate through the matches.
 Two type of movements are